siemens/edgeshark/docs/capture-ui.md

 ## Specific Multi-Interface Capture

-When you need to capture from multiple, specific networkinterfaces – but not from _all_ – tap or click the "multi-fin"
+When you need to capture from multiple, specific network interfaces – but not from _all_ – tap or click the "multi-fin"
 ![multi-select](_media/icons/CaptureMulti.svg ':class=mdicon :no-zoom') symbol
 ❶.
 You are now switching into multiple interface selection mode for this